Special Feature: Mondo

 Well, 2011 as it stands right now looks like it will be bigger than 2010.
 We have A LOT of projects lined up right now and a lot of things pending.
 One of the most exciting things is the Director Series we just started with Guillermo Del Toro.
 We have about two or three other big name directors lined up right now, so it will be a fun thing to do every once in a while for 2011.
 Plus, we’ve signed some new contracts for licenses…it’s just a lot of secret things that I can’t share. haha

-• Any particular type of SciFi/Horror/Fantasy that you feel particulary drawn too or aligned too (personally)?
+• Any particular type of SciFi/Horror/Fantasy that you feel particularly drawn too or aligned too (personally)?

 Some of my faves are the POTA series (especially Conquest), DUNE, ALIEN PREDATOR, LOGAN’S RUN, INVASION OF THE BODY SNATCHERS ’78, GALAXY OF TERROR, EQUINOX, etc. I could go on and on.
-I have to say that some modern sci fi movies have been really amazing.
-MOON is one of my all time favorites now and I also really enjoyed DISTRICT 9 and MONSTERS.
+I have to say that some modern sci-fi movies have been really amazing.
+MOON is one of my all-time favourites now and I also really enjoyed DISTRICT 9 and MONSTERS.

 Oh, and Harryhausen….but, that could take an interview up all by itself.

-• Do you have (or what would be your) a wish list of other artist you’d like to work with and why? (living or alive)
+• Do you have (or what would be your) a wish list of other artists you’d like to work with and why? (living or alive)

-• Finally can you point readers in the direction of obscure SF/Horror/Fantasy they might of missed?
+• Finally can you point readers in the direction of obscure SF/Horror/Fantasy they might have missed?